hankcheah/go-snippets/README.md

 # go-snippets
-This repository contains some boilerplate code and helper functions for some of the more commonly repeated Go patterns.
+This repository contains boilerplate code and helper functions for some of the more commonly repeated Go patterns.

 ## *channel* package